This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 Other useful information:

-People who acquired a physical disability due to accidents or illness may find it tough to get back to their old jobs or prepare for a new career.
-They could also consider SG Enable’s Hospital-to-Work programme, which offers services including rehabilitation, skills training and employment assistance.
+Persons with acquired physical disability – such as those due to accidents or illness – may find it difficult to return to their old jobs or prepare for a new career.
+They may consider SG Enable's Hospital-to-Work programme, which offers services including rehabilitation, skills training and employment assistance.

-Job seekers can check out services and schemes designed to help them secure and hold down a job.
+Job seekers can look into services and schemes designed to help them secure and hold down a job, such as specialised employment assistance, CV clinics and job matching services.

 Other useful information: